Last updated 22nd May, 2025

 Sometimes a toilet can be damaged beyond repair and a replacement is necessary in order to regain functionality.

-A blocked sink can have a number of causes, causing inconvenience and often bringing an unpleasant smell along with it.
-It’s important to have a plumber investigate the issue if you cannot resolve it yourself as left unattended, a blockage can cause severe damage to pipework.
+A blocked sink can cause inconvenience and bring an unpleasant smell.
+It’s important to have a plumber investigate the issue as if left unattended, a blockage can cause severe damage to pipework.

-A leaking or damaged tap may not seem like an issue, but when you consider the annual cost that this issue can occur (assuming 120 drips a minute, causing a wastage of around 45 litres a day, at a cost of roughly £55 per year) you’ll see it is literally pouring money down the drain.
-Taps and faucets are known to degrade over time as their components are worn down.
+A dripping tap can cause a wastage of 45 litres a day (at a cost of roughly £55 per year), with taps and faucets known to degrade over time as their components are worn down.

-Left unattended, a leaking radiator can cause damage to your furnishings and floors in your home which can be difficult to mend and may even result in having to be replaced if left unchecked.
+Left unattended, a leaking radiator may need to be replaced and can cause damage to your furnishings and floors in your home.

 A fault with your thermostatic radiator valve can be frustrating, particularly during the colder months when homes require heating.